 What are Benzodiazepines?

 Benzodiazepines are a group of medications prescribed for their strong sedative effects.
-Doctors prescribe them to patients who have problems with panic attacks, sleep disorders, anxiety, and social phobias.
+The benzodiazepines prescriptions are given to patients who have problems with panic attacks, sleep disorders, anxiety disorders, and social phobias.

-Types of Benzos
+Types of Benzodiazepines

-At this time there are 15 Benzodiazepines that have been approved for medical use by the FDA.
+At this time, there are 15 Benzodiazepines that have been approved for medical use by the FDA.
 The list is as follow, listed by brand name and classified as short or long-acting:

 Benzos Can be in Your: